 Learning the core subjects is an important factor of school’s life.
 Throughout history, there are several views on education and how students learn.
 AISS believes in a holistic approach wherein we believe that it is important to develop all that makes us a good humans being beyond teaching only the subjects we offer.

 Here we present the ‘Target Areas of Development’ that is equally important

 Targeted Areas of Development

 1.Critical Thinking & Intelligences

 Provoking the mind to go beyond mediocrity and normalcy.
-To analyse an issue from multiple perspectives.
+To analyze an issue from multiple perspectives.
 To develop an attitude of lifelong learning.
 To identify their own set of intelligences to reach their fullest potential.

 2.Entrepreneurial & Technological Prowess

 Getting them to think and behave like an entrepreneur with technological skills at their disposal to ride on the wave of the 4th Industrial Revolution

 Stimulating their creativity instead of killing it.
 Celebrating the performing arts, which are essential in developing a holistic child.